Resources: Understand and Identify Child Sexual Abuse

 The Scope of Child Sexual Abuse

-- Approximately 1 in 10 children will be sexually victimized before they turn 18.2
+- According to research, 1 in 10 Canadians reported being sexually victimized before they turned 18.2

-- In the majority of cases, the offender is known to the child.1
+- In the majority of child sexual abuse cases, the offender was known to the child.1

 - The majority of adult survivors of child sexual abuse report that they did not disclose the abuse to anyone when they were children.3

 - 93% of child abuse cases are never brought forward to police or child welfare.4

 - There are strong connections between child abuse and mental health conditions.2

 How Does Child Sexual Abuse Happen?